Bella Thorne Poses For A Sexy Pride-Themed Photo Shoot: ‘I Am Proud Of Who I Am’

 FaceTime was set up on the screen, and the cameraperson appeared to hold a crystal or prism of some sort in front of the lens to create a rainbow effect on the photographs.

-The second Instagram image showed a close-up of Bella holding the transculent gem in front of her to reflect her and to cast a rainbow ray of light across her face.
+The second Instagram image showed a close-up of Bella holding the translucent gem in front of her to reflect her and to cast a rainbow ray of light across her face.
 In the third pic, the 22-year-old opened her mouth in a silent scream.

 It appeared the camera moved for the fourth image to show Bella from the ground looking up, showcasing her toned stomach and underboob.
 The final three pictures in the photo shoot were more close-ups of the stunner in various poses as she maneuvered the crystal around her and made various playful facial expressions.